cms351/LinuxFunctions/README.md

 Instructions:

-Alright!
-So this was a university project for my operating systems class.
+This was a university project for my operating systems class.
 Basically, the task was to implement the pipe command and the "<" and ">" (input and output redirect) commands like you would see in the Linux terminal.
-Full disclosure, my implementation has some cosmetic bugs when it prints its output, but it really does implement those features correctly and I'm really proud of it.
 This project was super fun because I was working with C for the first time, it was my first time working with file descriptors, first time piping things like this.
-It was just really cool to have so much control of what you were coding.
-Anyway, all of the steps should work and the set up should be pretty easy, but if output ever prints weird just exit out the terminal, re-enter and pick back up on the step you were just on.
-Just retrying a step with a clear terminal will get it to output correctly again.
+It was really cool.
+All of the steps should work, but I have run into some occassional cosmetic bugs within the terminal.
+It doesn't affect the program's main functionality nor is it difficult to troubleshoot.
+If you encounter any bugs within the program, just exit the program, reopen it, and continue on the step you were previously on.
+Also, please consider that a portion of this code was supplied by my professor and I was tasked with completing the program.
+Some of the coding style in the supplied portion can be pretty rough - I did not write that and was not permitted to change it.

+As of writing this 2/09/2022, I'm more focused on my other projects and don't plan on revisiting this program.
+This is only here to demonstrate my ability to work with C for potential employers.

+For a tour of the program, please follow these steps:

 (1) Pull these files onto your local machine, put them in a folder together wherever you want.
 Enter your Linux terminal and enter that directory.

 (2) Just to make sure there's no unexpected issues, go ahead and remake the make files.
-Probably overkill, but I'm paranoid.
+(Probably overkill, I know).
 Run these commands:
 ```
 gcc -o pre pre.c